teociaps/azdo-workitem-decomposer/marketplace/marketplace.md

 - For detailed usage instructions, troubleshooting, and tips, see the [GitHub Wiki](https://github.com/teociaps/azdo-workitem-decomposer/wiki).
 - Report issues or request features on the [GitHub repository](https://github.com/teociaps/azdo-workitem-decomposer).
+- Have questions?
+Check the [FAQ](https://github.com/teociaps/azdo-workitem-decomposer/wiki/FAQ) for quick answers.

 ## 📦 Releases